suned/stateless/README.md

         print(value)

-# Effects are generators that yield abilities that can handled up the call stack.
+# Effects are generators that yield abilities that can be handled up the call stack.
-# An example ability might be `stateless.Need` that is used for type-safe dependency injection.
+# `stateless.Need` is a built-in ability that is used for type-safe dependency injection.
 def print_(value: Any) -> Effect[Need[Console], Never, None]:
     console = yield from need(Console)
     console.print(value)